-The Stari Grad - Pescara service was operated by SNAV.
+The Stari Grad - Pescara service is operated by SNAV.

 Trusted by over 2.5 million customers